Berkshire Hathaway: Invest In The Pioneering MMA Champion Of The Investment World (NYSE:BRK.A)

 The Investment Philosophy of Warren Buffett and the misnomer of Berkshire being strictly traditional value

 There is a misnomer of Warren Buffett and Berkshire's investment style as being traditional or classic value focused; that is to buy undervalued stocks with low Price/Earnings or low Price/Book valuation ratios but being non-growth businesses, or cheaply valued but underperforming businesses.
-This quarter, true misnomer has been especially frequent with the underperformance of Berkshire vs. the S&P 500.
+This quarter-truth misnomer has been especially frequent with the underperformance of Berkshire vs. the S&P 500.
 Example: CNBC article describes "a lot of that (Berkshire's underperformance) is due to stock investors' continued preference for hot growth stocks, which the classic value investor like Buffett has largely avoided", or this Financial Times' article that is one of many publications questioning if Mr. Buffett has lost his touch.
 In a market where story stocks captivate investors' imaginations and valuation multiples, a repeated misnomer narrative of bucketing Berkshire as being traditional value and being out of sync with the market cycle is likely contributing to its current low valuation multiple, but has created an attractive opportunity to buy in at these current levels.

 Berkshire today is not the result of a purely traditional or classic value investment philosophy being practiced by Warren Buffett.
 Rather, it is a culmination of Mr. Buffett's mastery of both "growth without paying too much" investing and traditional value investing, from the pioneers of their respective styles, Philip Fisher and Benjamin Graham.
 Intertwining with both styles is the "broad value" concept of buying significantly below the intrinsic value - "all investment is value investment in the sense that you're always trying to get better prospects that you're paying for" as Charlie Munger says.